 When you observe your dog licking other dogs, pay close attention to whether the licking is targeted towards a specific body part.
-Is your dog obsessively licking the other dog's mouth? the ears? or the private areas?
-Interestingly, there may be some explanations based on what area your dog focuses on.
+Interestingly, there may be some explanations based on what area your dog focuses on:

 Licking Another Dog's Mouth

 Licking other dogs' mouths is behavior that comes from early puppyhood, when puppies used to lick their mother's lips.

 The behavior was meant to encourage the mother dog to regurgitate food for them.
 This may sound odd, but when puppies were being weaned in the wild and started to no longer depend on mother's milk, mother dog would eat and regurgitate semi-digested food.

 This helped the pups transition from a diet of milk to one based on meat from prey.

 As pups grow, they may still lick faces to greet other dogs and people.
 When dogs jump on you, they are simply trying to come near your face to say hello.

 You may therefore often see a dog lick his lips or mouth to communicate to others his peaceful intention and friendliness, explains author and dog behavior expert, Arden Moore.